 The adjectives of haunting beauty and serenity are apt to describe the character of this experience.
-You do not come here to see an abundance of game but to relax in a pristine natural environment with a clarity of light and freshness of air few of us encounter in our daily lives.
+You do not come here to see an abundance of wildlife but to relax in a pristine natural environment with a clarity of light and freshness of air few of us encounter in our daily lives.
 The pleasure here is to sit on the verandah of one of the several old, restored farmhouses and listen to absolutely nothing in this great vastness.
-You have a choice of accommodation: the old farmhouse Karoo lodge, the slightly more contemporary Manor House and the far removed Mountain Retreat.
+You have a choice of accommodation: the old farmhouse Karoo Lodge, the slightly more contemporary Manor House and the far-removed Mountain Retreat.
 The latter two are exclusive use accommodation, but all share a similar ambience and character.

 The game drives here are relaxed affairs dictated by your time and interest.
 It is worth mentioning that Samara reintroduced cheetah to an area where it had been all but wiped out 125 years ago, and this is an example of the great importance attached to conservation and the environment.
 You are not restricted to the vehicle with walking and night walks as well as a variety of different scenic drives.
 One of the most impressive sights is driving up to certain vantage points and the plains of Camdeboo spread out before you.
 It is an entirely visceral experience where you will perhaps wander into a safari of the mind